snapfinger/Summer22_TrojanMap/README.md

 <p align="center"><img src="img/TrojanMap.png" alt="Trojan" width="500" /></p>

-- Please clone the repository, look through [README.md](README.md) and fill up functions to finish in the project.
+- Please clone the repository, read through [README.md](README.md) and implement the functions of the project.
-- Please make sure that your code can run `bazel run/test`.
+- Please make sure that your code can run `bazel run` and `bazel test`.
-- In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in the `tests` directory.
+- You need to fill in [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in the `tests` directory.

 ---